 Number of positions available: 6

 Acting as a live-in, peer leader, the Resident Advisor (RA) is a stipend-based position that participates in rigorous training wherein students learn and uphold strong standards including first response/crisis management as well as act as a student resource and para-counselor.

 Students wishing to apply for this position must have lived for at least a year on campus.

 Students interested in this position must have an understanding that their responsibilities include community orientation, community building through active and passive programming, university/residence hall policy enforcement, and administrative duties.
 RAs are also obligated to perform their duties during University breaks and closings.

 Note: By applying any of these positions, you are authorizing professional staff within the Division of Student Life (i.e., Accessibility & Health Promotion, Housing & Residence Life, Inclusion & Community Standards, and Student Engagement & Community Programs) to verify academic and judicial standing with appropriate University offices.

-Additionally, if you have previously held a Legacy Leader position, you will need to reapply and participate in group process and interviews for the 2021-22 academic year.
+Additionally, if you have previously held a Legacy Leader position, you will not need to reapply for the 2022-23 academic year.
+Your supervisor will be in contact with you about the process.